Australian Government advice for Namibia

 Penalties for drug offences are severe and include lengthy prison sentences.

-Homosexual activity is not illegal in Namibia but local communities may be intolerant of same sex relationships.
-The act of sodomy is illegal.
+Homosexuality is not illegal in Namibia but the act of sodomy is illegal.
+Local communities may be intolerant of same sex relationships.
 See our LGBTI travellers page .

 Foreigners have been detained for photographing government and/or military facilities.